Skip to main content

 </Location>

-Verify the endpoint returns machine-readable data:
+Confirm the endpoint returns machine-readable output:

-curl -s http://localhost/server-status?auto
+curl -s http://localhost:80/server-status?auto

 Configuration